lcrawlab/multio-viz/README.md

 ```

 ## A. Visualize ranked molecular features as a GRN
-To faciliate *in-silico* hypothesis generation, Multioviz allows users to visualize ranked lists and maps of enriched molecular features for a given phenotypic state as GRNs.
+To faciliate *in silico* hypothesis generation, Multioviz allows users to visualize ranked lists and maps of enriched molecular features for a given phenotypic state as GRNs.

 <img
   src="./app/readme/fig2.svg"